The Temple of Fortuna by Elodie Harper

 Synopsis

-Thank you to Redhook (Orbit) for providing me with an arc in exchange for an honest review.
+Thank you to Penguin Random House Canada for sending over a copy in exchange for an honest review.

 For regular reading updates, check out my Goodreads profile.